 Waterproof gardening clogs – you won’t win any style awards but fleece-lined, easy to slip on shoes when you’re wearing big woolly socks are the best!
 Your feet are still painful but much better than trainers or anything else.
 (My recommendation are these).

 Woolly hat – put it on your head asap!
-Our Girls Run the World trademark beanies will hit our online store for 2021.
+Our Girls Run the World trademark beanies available to buy now in our online store

 Mittens – get some woolly mittens to put on as soon as possible.
 Forget gloves, they’re impossible to get on your hands.